 The Haunt of Edgemont is a spectacular Halloween haunted house at a residential home in the Edgemont Village neighbourhood of North Vancouver in October.

-It is one of if not the best family-created haunted house in the entire Lower Mainland.
-Truly, it gives places like Fright Nights at the PNE a real run for their money!
+It is one of the best family-created haunted houses in the entire Lower Mainland.

 The Haunt of Edgemont

-The Haunt of Edgemont is a free, non-commercial haunted house that’s absolutely amazing.
-For something created by a family with no movie industry background, we rate it 10 out of 10!
+In years when there isn’t a global pandemic, the Haunt of Edgemont is a free, non-commercial haunted house that’s absolutely amazing.
+For something created by a family with no movie industry background, we rate it a 10 out of 10!

-In 2018 the Haunt of Edgemont has a clown and “Hell-o-Ween Horror Show” theme and runs from October 12th to 31st from 6:30 until 9:30 pm on weekdays and from noon until 9:30 pm on Saturdays and Sundays.
+The theme for 2021 was “It’s Only Make-Believe”.
+The venue took some classic children’s stories and put creepy twists on them.
+The haunted house ran from October 15th to 31st from 6:30 until 9:30 pm on weekdays and from noon until 9:30 pm on Saturdays and Sundays.

 What to Expect

-Typical scenes at the house each year are the cemetery on the lawn by the street, the scary-looking scarecrow at the front, the greenhouse shed you have to walk through and a maze of scary elements in the basement.
+Typical scenes at the house are the cemetery on the lawn by the street and the scary-looking scarecrow at the front.
+There is also a small greenhouse shed you have to walk through and a maze of scary elements in the basement.

-Last year at the house there was a psycho clown and wolf-like monster by the front door, a spider infested greenhouse, and a frighteningly realistic torture-chamber-like shed.
-There were also skeletons, giant spiders, severed heads, horror-movie-like scenes, the sounds of mice and attention to detail everywhere.
-In 2018 there are alien monsters, rooms full of evil clowns and all kinds of new and frightening stuff!
+In past years at the house there has been a psycho clown and wolf-like monster by the front door, a spider infested greenhouse, and a frighteningly realistic torture-chamber-like shed.
+There have also been skeletons, giant spiders, severed heads, horror-movie-like scenes, the sounds of mice and attention to detail everywhere.
+There have also been alien monsters, rooms full of evil clowns and all kinds of frightening stuff!

 The quality of the scenes at the Haunt of Edgemont is impressive.
 You won’t see the same everyday commercial and inflatable Halloween decorations you see on other people’s lawns at this place!